lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 **Source:** [Large-scale validation and analysis of interleaved search evaluation](https://www.cs.cornell.edu/~tj/publications/chapelle_etal_12a.pdf)

 **Core Idea:** Present both treatment and control simultaneously to the same user, using preference signals to detect differences.
 The user sees a blended list; if they click more on results from Ranker A than Ranker B, Ranker A earns a "win" for that query.

+**Intuition: "Same user, same context, different treatment"** In standard A/B testing, you compare *different users* in treatment vs. control, so individual differences add noise.
+Interleaving shows *the same user* both variants simultaneously, eliminating between-user variance entirely.
+Each user becomes their own control.

+*When it works:* Ranking/recommendation systems where both variants can be shown in a single page.
+*When it fails:* Non-ranking experiments (UI changes, pricing), user-level treatments that can't be interleaved.

+**⚠️ Maintenance Warning:** Interleaving code is notoriously brittle during UI migrations.
+The blending logic must be updated whenever the presentation layer changes, and bugs can silently bias results.
+Budget for ongoing maintenance, not just initial build.

 **MDE Equation Modification:**
 In standard A/B testing: